The buy versus build conversation is changing.

 Describe the fintech and payments industry, specifically the strategy behind fintech partnerships?

-KM: Collaborating with other fintechs allows you to move faster.
+GS: Collaborating with other fintechs allows you to move faster.
 On a quicker, larger scale, the right types of fintech partnerships create opportunities to meet the demands of our joint end users.
 That could be quicker onboarding with identity or account verification, fraud tools or account-to-account payments.

-GS: I think Ben Milne (the founder of Dwolla) has used the phrase “infinite sum game” to describe partnerships in the past and I subscribe to that pretty firmly.
+I think Ben Milne (the founder of Dwolla) has used the phrase “infinite sum game” to describe partnerships in the past and I subscribe to that pretty firmly.
 The benefit of any partnership is built with the end user, the client, and both partners in mind.
 With the right fintech experience, end users can view their entire financial playbook from knowing where their money is and how much they have, all the way to spending it on their favorite new sweatshirt.
 Oftentimes you need multiple solutions to access all of that information for the end user.
 Partnerships can power that experience.

 What makes an effective fintech partnership?

-KM: In my experience, good fintech partners come in all shapes and sizes.
+GS: In my experience, good fintech partners come in all shapes and sizes.
 I value working with software companies competing with traditional services, along with the really innovative fintechs looking to get ahead of the curve.
 Our account-to-account payment solution is really attractive for both of those personas.

-GS: I like to focus on the benefit to end users and shared clients when I speak with partners and potential partners.
+And the benefit to end users and shared clients when I speak with partners and potential partners.
 An effective partnership is built on the added value that the client can bring to their end users by using both solutions.

 Who are Dwolla’s partners?

-GS: I would also highlight the Plaid and Dwolla partnership, which has been a long term solution for clients looking for an easy way to access their financial data and follow that up with a sophisticated, account-to-account payment solution.
+I would also highlight the Plaid and Dwolla partnership, which has been a long term solution for clients looking for an easy way to access their financial data and follow that up with a sophisticated, account-to-account payment solution.

 Who can partner with Dwolla?

-KM: We have two types of partnerships at Dwolla.
+We really have two types of partnerships at Dwolla.
 Your company can be a reseller of Dwolla’s technology.
 This means embedding Dwolla’s account-to-account payment solutions into your own technology and selling it.
 We’d each earn revenue.

 The other is a referral partnership.
 The Dwolla sales team would refer qualified opportunities to your sales team and vice versa.
 For every closed deal, we’d exchange a referral fee.